 Direct injection requires extremely high operating pressures (up to 2200 PSI) compared to conventional multiport fuel injection systems that typically require only 40 to 60 PSI.
 Direct injection requires more delivery pressure to overcome compression pressure inside the cylinder and to delivery a higher volume of fuel in a shorter period of time.
 The higher injection pressure also helps to atomize the fuel into small droplets so it will mix better with air for more complete combustion.

 With ordinary MFI fuel injection, the fuel is sprayed into the intake port which is under vacuum.
 The fuel mist is then drawn into the combustion chamber along with the incoming air, mixed together during the compression stroke, and then ignited by the spark plug.
 With GDI, only air is drawn past the intake valves because the fuel is sprayed directly into the into the combustion chamber during the compression stroke.

 Some engines with direct gasoline injection do not have a conventional throttle because the throttle is not used to control engine speed and power.
 The engine computer does that by varying the time and amount of fuel that is injected into each cylinder.
 Eliminating the throttle means there is no restriction to incoming air and little or no vacuum in the intake manifold.
 This reduces the normal pumping loses caused by the throttle plates and intake vacuum for improved engine efficiency.

 As the piston comes up during the compression stroke, fuel may be injected into the cylinder at any point prior to ignition.
-The timing of the injection will depend on engine speed, load and other conditions. as well as how the GDI system itself is programmed to operate.
+The timing of the injection (or multiple injections) will depend on engine speed, load and other conditions. as well as how the GDI system itself is programmed to operate.
 In some situations (such as light cruise), fuel may not be injected until the piston has almost reached Top Dead Center on its compression stroke.
-Additional injection pulses of fuel may also be delivered once the initial mixture ignites to keep the flame burning during the power stroke.
+On some applications, additional injection pulses may even occur once the initial mixture ignites to keep the flame burning during the power stroke.